skrey/yellow-extensions/plugins/image/README.md

-Image plugin 0.1.6
+Image plugin 0.1.7
 ==================
-Support for resizable images and thumbnails.
+Resizable images and thumbnails.

 How do I install this?
 ----------------------